-Since its European debut in 1992, the SR50 has been one of the most popular 50cc scooters worldwide, with well over a million sold and a huge aftermarket community.
+Since its European debut in 1992, the SR50 has been one of the most popular 50cc scooters worldwide, with over a million sold and a huge aftermarket community.
 The SR50 brought advanced technology, sporty style and huge power (for a 50cc) to the scooter scene.
-The SR50 was arguably the first ‘sports’ scooter due to its sport bike inspired styling.
+The SR50 was arguably the first ‘sports’ scooter due to its styling inspired by Aprilia’s larger bikes.
 Other landmark firsts accomplished by the SR50 include the first 50cc scooter with 13” rims, first scooter with direct fuel injection and the first 50cc with disc brakes front and rear.
-Aprilia also claims the SR50 was the first liquid cooled ‘sports scooter’, but this is only true if you accept Aprilia’s earlier claim that the SR50 was the first ‘sports scooter’.
-Personally I’d give the nod to the 1983 Honda Beat for these two firsts, but in any case Aprilia has poured a great deal of effort and innovation in the SR50.
+Aprilia also claims the SR50 was the first liquid cooled ‘sports scooter’, but it’s probably fair to give the nod to the 1983 Honda Beat for this.
+Regardless, Aprilia has poured a great deal of effort and innovation in the SR50.
 In today’s cluttered market of lower end machines, the SR50 stands out as a high quality machine for enthusiasts.

-There has been two main generations of the SR50, with a few different versions sold during each.
-The first SR50 debuted overseas in 1992, and wouldn’t reach the USA & Canada until the 1999.
+There has been two generations of the SR50, with a few different versions sold during each.
+The first SR50 debuted overseas in 1992 but wouldn’t reach the USA & Canadian markets until the 1999.
 The original SR50 (above left) was first offered with a simple air-cooled carburated motor, but Aprilia added liquid cooling for 1994 and direct fuel injection for 1999.
 From 1999 to 2003, the original generation of SR50 was sold in both versions.
 The carburated version was called the SR50, while the direct fuel injection model was called the SR50 DiTech.
-Aprilia also varied the graphics on this generation of SR50 and used names like SR50 Sport and SR50 Racing to denote the different variants.
+Aprilia also varied the graphics on this generation of SR50 and used names like SR50 Sport and SR50 Racing to denote the different styling.

 The SR50 has a huge following of enthusiasts partly because its been around so long and it looks awesome, but also because this is a fast scooter that can easily be made quite a bit faster.
 It’s not uncommon for highly modified SR50’s to exceed 80mph.
 In its stock form, an SR50 is capable of roughly 50mph if it’s not restricted by Aprilia.
 In many parts of North America this scooter is restricted to either 70km/hr (43mph) or 50km/hr (30mph) to meet applicable legislation.
 Riding a 30mph restricted SR50 fresh off the dealers floor is disappointing, but a ride on a de-restricted SR50 really impresses with an abundance of power and satisfying top speed.
 The SR50 doesn’t even sound like it’s working hard at 50mph.

-Forgetting about the power restrictions which aren’t Aprilia’s fault, the SR50 has one awesome engine.
+Forgetting about legislated power restrictions, the SR50 has one awesome engine.
 Aprilia has sold the SR50 with three different motors (Minarelli, Aprilia/Morini and Piaggio) over its lifespan depending on the year and country you live in.
 North Americans were sold the Aprilia/Morini motor from the SR50’s debut here in 2001 until 2009, when the switch was made to the Piaggio engine.
-Piaggio (parent company of Vespa) bought Aprilia early in the new millennium (2004), so using a Piaggio powerplant likely lowers their costs.
+Piaggio (parent company of Vespa) bought Aprilia early in the new millennium (2004), so using a Piaggio powerplant is a way to lower costs.
 All SR50’s have liquid cooling and all the ones sold in North America have direct fuel injection (aka DiTech).
 Real world milage for the SR50 is really impressive at 80-90mpg.
 It’s almost as good as the fuel sipping 4-strokes 50’s out there while offering far more power.
-The only negative things to say about the SR50’s motor are the inherent downsides to a 2-stroke (emissions, shorter engine life) and the shorter lifespan of the high output motor.
-It’s fairly common to give an SR50 a top end rebuild every few years.
+The only negatives with the SR50’s motor are the inherent downsides to a 2-stroke (emissions, shorter engine life).
+It’s common to give an SR50 a top end rebuild every few years, particularly if modified.

 Brakes / Suspension / Handling

-The disc brakes front and rear are an uncommon find on a 50cc and the SR50 offers perhaps the best braking of any 50cc sold here in North America.
-In a time when so many manufacturers cheap out on scooter brakes and utilize low cost drums, the SR50 stands out with excellent discs at both ends.
+The disc brakes front and rear are an uncommon find on a 50cc.
+The SR50 offers perhaps the best braking of any 50cc sold here in North America.
+In a time when so many manufacturers cheap out on scooter brakes with low cost front drum brakes, the SR50 stands out with excellent discs at both ends.
 The lever feel is great and overall performance is second to none.

 The handling of the SR50 is pretty good with its low profile tires and larger diameter wheels.
 The only thing that really holds this scooter back is the higher than average seating position.
 The high seat is comfortable for larger riders, but it means you’re sitting fairly high off the ground which gives a top heavy sensation.
-Most riders will adapt to this and find they can handle the SR50 well, but shorter riders may find this to be a problem.
+The SR50 has a lot of handling potential, but it takes a confident rider to get the most out of it.
+Most riders will adapt to this and find they can handle the SR50 well but shorter riders may find this to be a problem.